Published on Tuesday 10 December 2013 17:15

 But most sales of this car will be made to petrol people.
 Folk who, as I've been saying all the way through, should avoid the entry-level three cylinder 75PS 1.2 with its rather poor returns (46.3mpg on the combined cycle and 137g/km of CO2).
 In favour of the impressive four cylinder 86PS 1.2 that as well as being not much more expensive, more refined and considerably faster manages 55.4mpg and 119g/km of CO2.
 Opt to get this engine in pokier 105PS form and the returns actually improve - expect 56.5mpg and 116g/km.

 'It's all the car you need'.
 SEAT's description of this fourth generation Toledo may well ring true for a large number of the older buyers and practically-minded family folk it's aimed at.
 If you're not part of that demographic and want something with a little more aesthetic and dynamic sparkle, then you may struggle to see the appeal.
-Even then though, it's difficult to argue with the Spanish brand's contention that this car delivers an awful lot for the money.
+Even then though, it's difficult to argue with the Spanish brand's contention that this car delivers an awful lot for the money, especially with its recent equipment upgrades and price reductions.

 It's the kind of tough, practical car that Eastern European, Asian and African markets tend to opt for by the bucket-load - the sort of vehicle that pampered Western Europeans should probably take more seriously, offering as it does the space of something Mondeo-sized for a price not much greater than that of many superminis.